seren1ty/drive-way/README.md

 ***

+## How to Initialise / Run Project

+In the project directory, you can run:

+### `npm i`

+Loads all dependencies into the project directory, based on configuration in the package.json.<br />
+After this operation is run the project can then be started and/or tested.

+### `npm start`

+Runs the app in development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

+***

-It is a mock web site that allows the user to browse and purchase Supercars to add to their own driveway.
+Driveway is a mock web site that allows the user to browse and purchase Supercars to add to their own driveway.

 ![Driveway - Home Screen 1 - Screenshot](https://seren1ty-github-images.s3-ap-southeast-2.amazonaws.com/drive-way/drive-way_1_small.png)